 Maintaining the water parameters within the right span is the utmost priority in your marine-aquarium-keeping hobby.
-Marine fish are comparatively sensitive to water conditions, and pH is the primary aspect of marine aquarium water quality.
+Marine fish are comparatively sensitive to water conditions, and pH is one of the primary marine aquarium water quality.
 So, the top concern of saltwater aquarium hobbyists is keeping the water pH perfect.

 Though it is possible to maintain pH steady without any buffer supplementation, sometimes it becomes challenging, especially in a large & highly populated tank.

 There are many reasons for failing to keep a stable pH in your saltwater aquarium, including a rise in CO2 & ammonia levels.
 Fish poops and food leftovers are also contributing factors for deteriorating the water condition.

 Disruption of pH levels directly affects your fish and coral’s health.
 Even keeping water changes and all other ideal maintenance practices up, you may face difficulties keeping the pH value constant.
 In that case, a marine buffer dosing helps.

 I will present the Seachem Marine Buffer review here to help in your buying decision because I know how hard it is to find the right product among thousands of them in the market.
 And none want to take a risk on their beloved marine critters.

 The Seachem Marine Buffer contains a balanced amount of sodium, magnesium, calcium, strontium, and potassium salts of carbonate, bicarbonate, chloride, sulfate, and borate.
 This product offers a standard pH level of 8.3 for saltwater aquariums, and most importantly, they claim to maintain it very steady.
 Even if inadvertently overdosed, the pH level will not go above 8.3.